-4. When running your SGI MPT program, set the MPI\HUGEPAGE\HEAP\SPACE environment variable to 1.
+4. When running your SGI MPT program, make sure the MPI_HUGEPAGE_HEAP_SPACE environment variable is set to 1.

 This activates the new libmpi huge page heap.
 Memory allocated by calls to the malloc function are allocated on huge pages.
 This makes single-copy MPI sends much more efficient when using the SGI UV global reference unit (GRU) for MPI messaging.